lsst-ts/observatory-ops-docs/Observing-Constraints/index.rst

 #####################################

 .. note::
     This is a template file that is associated with a template directory structure.
-This note will be deleted when the section is properly populated
+This note should be deleted when the section is properly populated

 This page defines the different types of operational constraints.